 Erika Rodriguez, President

 A Florida native, outdoor lover and graphic designer, Erika has served at Residence of Life since 2016.
-She was living in the nearby beach town of Jaco when she came to meet Cherie with the intention of volunteering once a week.
-God had other plans and she moved to Grecia just two weeks later, began to learn Spanish and has since served as house mom, director and, in July of 2018, took over the presidency at the team’s and Cherie’s request.
-Prior to this, Erika spent two years directing a hospital outreach ministry in Papua New Guinea and led missions trips and medical outreaches around the world for over a decade.
+She was living in the nearby beach town of Jaco when she heard of Cherie and came to meet her with the intention of volunteering once a week.
+God had other plans and she moved to Grecia just two quick weeks later, began to learn Spanish and has since served as house mom, director and, in July of 2018, took over the presidency at the team’s and Cherie’s request.
+Prior to moving to Costa Rica, Erika spent two years directing a hospital outreach ministry to the people living in the jungles of Papua New Guinea and before that led missions trips and medical outreaches around the world for over a decade.

 Ericka Peters Quesada, Vice President